 We were effectively following information that was gleaned from Wolves forced together in captivity, whose behaviour has now been shown to be very different from more recent studies.
 These studies should a pack as primarily a family unit with the parents as the controlling influence on the siblings and extended family members.

+Forcing together strange Wolves form outside the familiar and family unit will always create problems.
 That is very different to being an Alpha!

 Dogs are somewhat removed from their closest ancestors (the wolf), by many thousands of years. and that dogs can only pack up with their own kind "conspecific" leads me to offer an alternative.